(nirmatrelvir tablets; ritonavir tablets)

 Caution should be exercised when co-administering PAXLOVID with digoxin, with appropriate monitoring of serum digoxin levels.

-Refer to the digoxin product label for further information.
+Refer to the digoxin prescribing information for further information.

 Cardiovascular agents